 Will the PlayStation 5 support 8K video?

-We know, for example, that Gran Turismo 7 will not be in 8K.
+It may be possible with simpler games when upscaling but we already know that Gran Turismo 7, for example, will not be in 8K.
 The game's creator, Kazunori Yamauchi, said: "I think, display resolution-wise, 4K resolution is enough."

 PS5 audio: will the PS5 support Dolby Atmos?

-PlayStation’s lead architect and console producer, Mark Cerny, has promised that the PS5 will herald a new ‘gold standard’ in audio, but it looks as though the company is delivering this using new, bespoke technology.
+On a more positive note, PlayStation’s lead architect and console producer, Mark Cerny, has promised that the PS5 will herald a new ‘gold standard’ in audio, but this will be delivered using Sony's own technology.

-At the end of the Sony's March 2020 PS5 update, Cerny left his audience with the distinct feeling that the PS5 would not be supporting Dolby Atmos.
-The PS5 will output native 3D audio using a newly-designed 'Tempest Engine' with Cerny stating that he wanted to include processing for far more than the 32 objects he claimed Dolby Atmos is limited to (Dolby has since refuted that claim).
+The PS5 will output native 3D audio using a newly-designed 'Tempest 3D AudioTech' with Cerny stating that he wanted to include processing for far more than the 32 objects he claimed Dolby Atmos is limited to (Dolby has since refuted that claim).

 Itching to experience 3D Audio?
 A handful of top developers recently revealed how they're putting the tech to good use.
 According to Returnal director, Harry Krueger, "in a fast-paced action game with lots of verticality, [3D Audio] can help with the player’s situational awareness, and make it more intuitive for players to pinpoint the locations of nearby enemies".

-Could the PS5 also be compatible with Sony's own 360 Reality Audio format.
-It seems likely.
+Could the PS5 also be compatible with Sony's own 360 Reality Audio format?
+It seems highly likely.

 PlayStation 5: DualSense controller